OctopusDeploy/blog/blog/2025-05/tpf/index.md

 ## Benefits of TPF

+TPF helps solve the following challenges:

+- Getting feedback faster and ensuring new features being built are useful to users.
+- Making it easy for several developers to work in the same code base and coordinate multiple streams of work.
+- Separating the concept of deploying a new version from releasing new functionality.
+- Ensuring bug fixes, performance improvements, and security enhancements aren't blocked by new features and can deploy to production in the same pipeline as soon as they are ready.
+- Quality is built-in to every step of the process, and not allowing non-useful functionality or critical issues reach users.

+But it also has many other benefits.
+This section will describe how TPF will end the need to rollback to a previous code version and improve developer experience.
+It will finish with a real-world case study, what we experienced when we implemented TPF with our SaaS product.

-### TPF and roll backs
+### No more roll backs

-Roll backs are a "break glass in case of emergency," not a default recovery strategy.
+Rolling back to a previous code version is a "break glass in case of emergency," not a default recovery strategy.
 There are many problems with rolling back:

 - Rolling back would turn off the new feature _for all users_, even if the issue impacted a small (but important) group of users.
 - Any other change included in the new release is rolled back, including bug fixes, security enhancements, or performance improvements.